-This off-Broadway play was the first production of Rattlestick Theater, located on Waverly Place.
+This off-Broadway play 2 Boys in a Bed on a Cold Winter's Night was the first production of Rattlestick Theater, located on Waverly Place.
 It opened in the spring of 1995.

-Raymond Dragon (pictured, right), a porn actor and director, had a stint as a designer of swimsuits and workout gear in the second half of the 1990's.
+Raymond Dragon (pictured below), a porn actor and director, had a stint as a designer of swimsuits and workout gear in the second half of the 1990s.
 He owned a popular clothing store on 7th Avenue in Chelsea.
-I bought one of my favorite swimsuits of all time, a vivid blue squarecut with a vertical strip of metallic silver on one side, there in the summer of 1997.
-Dragon turns 51 this summer.
+I bought one of my favorite swimsuits of all time there in the summer of 1997 - a vivid blue square cut with a vertical strip of metallic silver on one side.
+Dragon turned 52 this summer (2013).

-Antonio Sabato, Jr. was ubiquitous in the first half of the 1990's as a Calvin Klein underwear model (along with Marky Mark).
+Antonio Sabato, Jr. was ubiquitous in the first half of the 1990s as a Calvin Klein underwear model (along with Marky Mark).
 You could find him in magazine and TV ads, on one of Times Square's giant billboards and on free postcards like this one.
-Sabato turns 41 at the end of February.
+Sabato turned 42 at the end of February 2014.

 This sexy postcard was an ad for a hair salon on West 16th St.

 Body Positive promoted its 1998 Academy Awards benefit/party with this postcard.
-It was held at the club Twirl, located on W.23rd St. Back then the Oscar telecast aired on Monday night in late March.
+It was held at the club Twirl, located on West 23rd St. Back then, the Oscar telecast aired on Monday night in late March.

-In the late 90's the sports bar Champs opened a few blocks north of Splash but it couldn't compete and it closed after a few years.
+In the late '90s the sports bar Champs opened a few blocks north of Splash but it couldn't compete, and closed after a few years.
 This postcard was for one of its theme nights.
-10 years later a more successful sports bar, Gym Sports Bar, opened on 8th Ave near 19th Street.
+10 years later, a more successful sports bar, Gym Sports Bar, opened on 8th Ave near 19th Street.
 (Its website incorrectly touts itself as being NYC's Original Gay Sports Bar.)

 This postcard was for the first Tulips & Pansies AIDS benefit, held in 2001.
-It's like the Tournament of Roses Parade, but with the floral arrangements worn as headdresses.
+It was like the Tournament of Roses Parade, but with the floral arrangements worn as headdresses.

-This postcard promoted a CD in which songs composed with men and women singing to the opposite sex were performed in same-sex fashion.
-There was a separate CD for men singing to men and women singing to women (and another postcard in which two women are in the foreground).
+This next postcard promoted a CD in which songs composed with men and women singing to the opposite sex were performed in same-sex fashion.
+There was a separate CD for men singing to men, and women singing to women (and another postcard in which two women are in the foreground).

-The Gay & Lesbian Community Center opened on W13th St. in the mid-80's.
-The building, a former high school, was in disrepair, so in the late 90's a renovation began.
-During that time the Center temporarily relocated to the Meat Packing District (before it became a yuppie magnet).
+The Gay & Lesbian Community Center opened on West 13th St. in the mid-80s.
+The building, a former high school, was in disrepair, so in the late '90s a renovation began.
+During that time the Center temporarily relocated to the Meat Packing District (before it became a yuppie/Gen X magnet).
 This postcard announced the Center's re-opening in the spring of 2001.